ScottyLabs/governance/README.md

 This repository also includes several other checks to ensure integrity:

--   File names must match the content (the `full-name` field for repos and teams, the `github-username` field for contributors)
+-   File names must match the content (the `name` field for repos and teams, the `github-username` field for contributors)
 -   Cross-references must be valid (team members must exist as contributors, team repos must exist as repos)
 -   GitHub users must exist